Auerbach taps veteran acts in Nashville for solo album

 In an interview with The Associated Press, Auerbach — a nine-time Grammy winner — discussed the making of his second solo album, which was released this month and includes musicians such as David “Fergie” Ferguson, John Prine, Bobby Wood and Gene Chrisman of the Memphis Boys, Pat McLaughlin, Kenny Malone and Russ Pahl.

-Auerbach: I don't ever wanna leave.
-They had a hard time getting me here (to New York).
+I don’t ever wanna leave.
+They had a hard time getting me here [to New York].

-AP: The album has an old-school soul and R&B feel, especially "Stand By My Girl."
+The album has an old-school soul and R&B feel, especially “Stand by My Girl.”

-Auerbach: I mean, Bobby Wood and Gene Chrisman who play on the record played on "Natural Woman" by Aretha (Franklin), "I'm in Love" by Wilson Pickett, "Son of a Preacher Man" by Dusty Springfield — some of the greatest soul records of all-time.
-That's the thing, it doesn't sound like it, it is it.
-Those guys are the sound of those records — it's them.
-It's hard to kind of sometimes wrap my head around it.
-Like, what you're hearing doesn't sound like a style, it is the root of the style, because the guys who invented it are playing it (on my album).
-It was kind of a trip when you're there having Duane Eddy play a guitar solo and it's like, 'Man, that sounds like (Duane Eddy).
-Oh man, it is Duane Eddy.'
+I mean, Bobby Wood and Gene Chrisman who play on the record played on “Natural Woman” by Aretha [Franklin], “I’m in Love” by Wilson Pickett, “Son of a Preacher Man” by Dusty Springfield — some of the greatest soul records of all time.
+That’s the thing, it doesn’t sound like it, it is it.
+Those guys are the sound of those records — it’s them.
+It’s hard to kind of sometimes wrap my head around it.
+Like, what you’re hearing doesn’t sound like a style, it is the root of the style, because the guys who invented it are playing it [on my album].
+It was kind of a trip when you’re there having Duane Eddy play a guitar solo and it’s like, ‘Man, that sounds like [Duane Eddy].
+Oh, man, it is Duane Eddy.’
 (Laughs.)